moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/dbt-athena-upgrade-guidance.md

 # dbt-athena Upgrade Guidance

 We have now fully migrated to using [dbt-athena](https://pypi.org/project/dbt-athena-community/) [recommended by dbt](https://docs.getdbt.com/reference/warehouse-setups/athena-setup) as our interface with AWS.
-The guidance below details how you can test your models using during software updates to the `dbt-athena-community` adapter.
+The guidance below details how you can properly test your models during software updates to the `dbt-athena-community` adapter.
 If you have any issues please get in touch via the [#ask-data-modelling](https://asdslack.slack.com/archives/C03J21VFHQ9) channel.

 ## Table of contents